aiktb/furiganamaker/.github/CONTRIBUTING.md

 ## Development Setup

 > [!IMPORTANT]
-> The exact node version used by this project is located in the `.nvmrc` file.
+> The exact node version used by this project is located in the `.node-version` file.
 > If you are using [fnm](https://github.com/Schniz/fnm), you can run `fnm use` to switch to the correct version.

 You will need [pnpm](https://pnpm.io):